 The government wants people to be in conflict with one another.
 Between nations, labeling another nation as your enemy makes it that much easier to send off your people to get killed in the name of their country, but in reality, it is simply to feed their own ego.
 Within the nation, governments want there to be division because with people dividing and hating one another, people take sides and certain laws are easier to enforce and have people agree with them when there is a ready-made division and one side will, without a question, side with your new regulation.

 There is a certain pattern that the government uses time and time again to direct the people towards something that they want to achieve but cannot bring about directly, as the people may not accept it.
-So, they device a plan of events which will result on a need for a solution and their initial plan will be presented as a solution which people will opt in for.
+So, they devise a plan of events that will result in a need for a solution and their initial plan will be presented as a solution which people will opt-in for.
 For example, let’s look at the collection of personal information on every citizen.
 Governmental institutions work at such a horrible speed that people won’t think twice about having their documents done remotely to avoid wasting hours in queues.
-Then they are presented with a solution of having an online system which brings together all the departments under one roof, all you need to do is log in and in one platform you have access to all your personal details and sensitive information which will allow you to make transfers or fill out applications remotely.
+Then they are presented with a solution of having an online system that brings together all the departments under one roof, all you need to do is log in and in one platform you have access to all your personal details and sensitive information which will allow you to make transfers or fill out applications remotely.
 The crowd cheers.